 We even had an RML from Germany, and one from Sweden, with RMs and RMLs from north and south Wales, numerous Routemasters that were recently returned to the UK, many that have been specially prepared for this event, including many vehicles that have repainted and several Routemasters which made their rally debut at the event.
-A selection of photographs will shortly be added here to our Gallery section of the main website.
+A selection of photographs have been added here to our Gallery section of the main website.

 Click here to see the full list of all vehicles that attended Routemaster 60.

 A special all-colour 80-page Souvenir Programme was produced for Routemaster 60.
 These can be puchased by clicking here.

 The Routemaster 60 shop remains open